The Best Hardwood and Wall Color Combinations

 Oak hardwood floors are a beautiful choice in flooring, and they give you several options when it comes to wall colors.
 We always consider whether you have white or red oak before selecting a paint color for your project.

-For paint colors that go with red oak floors, consider hues that bring out the floor undertones.
-Dark and cool blue and green tones are excellent for enhancing the look of red flooring.
+When you’re searching for the perfect color to pair well with red oak floors, choose dark, cool blue and green tones to enhance the warm tones of red oak flooring.
 Consider colors and shades such as:

 White oak flooring can look bleached and rustic, depending on its finish.
 It provides a simple backdrop for wall colors and allows us to create a refined, classic and beautiful space.
 For instance, a rich charcoal to match the wall color to the wood creates a luxurious and formal look for an elegant dining room.